-Located just an hour to the west of London by train, Wiltshire is a large English county known for its sleepy towns, sweeping countryside and the ancient monument of Stonehenge.
-The two most prominent stations in the country are Salisbury and Swindon which are well-connected to the capital.
+Located just an hour west of London by train, Wiltshire is a large English county known for its sleepy towns, sweeping countryside and the ancient monument of Stonehenge.
+The two most prominent stations in the country are Salisbury and Swindon - both of which are well-connected to the capital.
 Alight at the charming Salisbury railway station with its pleasing industrial facade to explore the iconic cathedral and the iron age fort of Old Sarum.
-While those who journey to Swindon station will be rewarded with delights such as the historic Lydiard Park House.
+If you venture further to Swindon station, you'll be rewarded with delights such as the historic Lydiard Park House.

-- Stonehenge: The world's most famous Druid monument, Stonehenge, is located in the Wilshire countryside.
-Andover and Salisbury are the closest stations, from where you can hire a taxi to this legendary landmark.
+The world's most famous Druid monument, Stonehenge, is located in the Wilshire countryside.
+Andover and Salisbury are the closest stations, from which you can hire a taxi to this legendary landmark.
 Stonehenge is part of a larger World Heritage Site with many other relics to explore on your visit.

 There are several options for travelling by train to Wiltshire from London.
 Depending on your final destination in Wiltshire, you will either depart from London's Waterloo or Paddington Station.
 For those heading to Salisbury, your journey begins at Waterloo Station on the South Bank of the River Thames in central London.
 Waterloo is connected to the London Underground (Northern Line) and also to many additional mainline services.
 During the week, 2 trains per hour connect Waterloo and Salisbury with a journey time of 1 hour and 22 minutes and 1 hour and 30 minutes depending on the service.

 Passengers heading for Swindon depart from London Paddington, located to the west of central London.
 Paddington Station is served by the Bakerloo, Circle and District tube lines in addition to being a major national terminal.
-There are between 4 and 5 trains travelling from Paddington to Swindon.
+There are between 4 and 5 trains per day travelling from Paddington to Swindon.
 The quickest journey time is 57 minutes and the slowest being fractionally longer at 1 hour and 1 minute.
-All services to Wiltshire from London are direct are no changes are required.
+All services to Wiltshire from London are direct.